DWI court: Related issues

 When defining DWI offenses, states and courts must consider whether or not the charge or a specific drunk driving offense should be classified as a crime of violence.
 If a court rules the incident as a crime of violence, which would result in the charge being treated as an "aggravated" felony for purposes if immigration law.

 DWI Checkpoints may be used in conjunction with DWI courts to identify and prosecute impaired drivers.

+In many jurisdictions, the court in which a DWI case is heard depends on the law enforcement agency that cited the individual and the location of the alleged violation.
+Cases often begin in a lower court, such as a justice or municipal court.
+Cases that involves more serious charges or appeals may be moved to a higher trial court.